Generalized Zurek's bound on the cost of an individual classical or quantum computation: Main results

+Finally, observe that the terms $\ppComp$ and $\uuconst$ in (\ref{eq:resInt2Simpler}) do not depend on $x$ and $y$.
+Thus, we may generally write

-The last two terms in (\ref{eq:resInt}), $K(\PP)$ and $\uuconst$, do not depend on the input and output $x$ and $y$, and may be disregarded in an appropriate limit.
-Suppose that the set of logical states of $X$ is countably infinite, e.g., as might represent the logical states of some Turing machine.
-Then, consider repeating the same physical protocol on a sequence of inputs $x_{1},x_{2},\dots$ whose lengths grows in size as $\ell(x_{n})=n$, producing a sequence of outputs $y_{1},y_{2},\dots$.
-In the limit of $n\to\infty$, the heat per input bit can be bounded without reference to $K(\PP)$ or $\uuconst$ as
+where the additive constant $O(1)$ can now depend on the protocol.
+In fact, even this additive constant may be disregarded in an appropriate limit, leading to a simpler inequality.
+Suppose that the set of logical states is countably infinite, as might represent the logical states of some Turing machine.
+Then, consider repeating the same protocol on a sequence of inputs $x_{1},x_{2},\dots$ of increasing length ($\ell(x_{n})=n$), producing a sequence of outputs $y_{1},y_{2},\dots$.
+In the $n\to\infty$ limit, the heat per input bit can be bounded without any additive constants as